mc0re/piff-library/README.md

 # PIFF library

 PIFF - Protected Interoperable File Format - is used for transmitting video and audio via streams.
 It is also the file format used in PlayReady DRM.
-It is an ISO Base Media File Format brand (ISO 14496-12), so the library can essentially read ISO media files (some amendments might be needed).
+It is an ISO Base Media File Format brand (ISO 14496-12), so the library can essentially read ISO media files, including MP4 (some additions might be needed).

 The library was created to read and write PIFF files for Smooth Streaming data protected with PlayReady (CENC).
-There is a number of hard-coded values, mostly flags related to MP4 format.
+When writing, there is a number of hard-coded values, mostly flags related to MP4 format and audio / video tracks.
+For instance, it is expected, that the stream has 1 video (H.264) and 1 audio (AAC-L) track.

 ## Usage - writing